lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/Face.md

 ### is-fixed-width()

 True if all the characters in the font are the same width.
-Will be true for monospaced fonts like Courier.
+Will be true for mono-spaced fonts like Courier.

 ### is-italic()